 These outcomes are achieved through high expectations and high support for all.
 West's talented staff works tirelessly to bring the school district’s mission to life.
 Please follow Principal Fischer on Instagram @cmswprincipal.
 She enjoys using social media as a way to connect with stakeholders.

 This will be Mark Shoquist’s 11th consecutive year as assistant principal at Chaska Middle School West, but the second time he has worked here.
 Mark first came to the district and Chaska Middle School West in 1999 when he was the administrative dean/athletic director with Chaska Middle School West when it was an eighth- and ninth-grade building.

 Other ECCS positions/buildings that he has worked at in the District include assistant principal/academics at Chanhassen High School, and principal/assistant principal at Pioneer Ridge when it was the Freshmen Center.

 Mr. Shoquist has a strong teaching and administrative history that has always been student-centered.
 He cares deeply about what is best for students – individually and as a whole student community.
 Mark loves his job, the staff he works with and especially the opportunity to help educate and improve the lives of our students.

 Feel free to contact him as his door is always open!

-Sam is thrilled to join the positive CMSW community this year, and will work with staff, students and families to build on the tradition of success at West.
+Sam is entering his second year in the CMSW community, continuing to work with staff, students and families to build on the tradition of success at West.
 He comes to District 112 with experience as an elementary school teacher and a Student Support Specialist in the Wayzata School District.